whartzler/Class_Project/README.md

 The model can make two types of wrong predictions:

-1 = Client purchasing a VEH, 0 = Client purchases a BEV
+1 = Client purchasing a FCV, 0 = Client purchases a BEV

-- Predicting an client will buy an VEH when the client buys an BEV
+- Predicting an client will buy an FCV when the client buys an BEV
-- Predicting an client will not VEH when the client actually does buy a VEH
+- Predicting an client will not FCV when the client actually does buy a VEH

 Consider which of the following metrics should be used: